ksntst/demo-static-analysis-gates/README.md

 [Confluence Doc](https://datadoghq.atlassian.net/wiki/spaces/DE/pages/3061318175/Static+Analysis+Gates+Demo+App)

 ## Overview:
-This project is used to help showcase the static-analysis-gates feature.
+The project is used to help showcase the static-analysis-gates feature.
 It is a simplistic project that showcases how the quality gates work within Datadog.

 ## Github actions
 The project runs off of Github actions to send the static-analysis and make a determination on if it should pass/fail.
 This is configured in the .github folder.
 In addition to this, the static-analysis.datadog.yml file in the root directory is used to determine which rules should be evaluated against.